In June of 2007, the Plotkin family heard the devastating words that over 43 sets of parents are told every day in the U.S.

 “I am sorry to tell you this, but your son has cancer.”

 Max underwent two years of intense chemotherapy treatments.
-During his treatments, Max would carry a stuffed lion doll with him to the hospital.
+Max would carry a stuffed lion doll to the hospital during his treatments.
 He said it helped him be brave and battle the cancer with courage.
-That is why our “mascot” is a lion, who is honorably named Lion Max, and our motto is Roar For A Cure.
+That is why our “mascot” is a lion, honorably named Lion Max, and our motto is Roar For A Cure.
 That first night in the hospital, I remember getting down on one knee and praying to a higher power.
-I made a pledge that if he got my son through this, I would dedicate my life to the fight against childhood cancer – David Plotkin, Max’s Dad
+I pledged that if he got my son through this, I would dedicate my life to the fight against childhood cancer – David Plotkin, Max’s Dad.

 A Foundation Built on Life and Hope